James F. Jones (minister): Residences

 The second mansion was his Arden Park-East Boston Historic District parsonage and it was even larger than the first mansion and it was also claimed to be 'opulent' in the press.
 Aretha Franklin recalled as a child loving this Detroit mansion, which Jones painted a different color throughout the year.
 Prophet Jones called this mansion the "French Castle".
 It was also known as the "Dominion Residence".
 According to Hue magazine the Arden Park Dominion parsonage was previously a fifty-four-room former gambling casino, which Jones purchased from gambler Danny Sullivan.
 According to Ebony the house was purchased by his flock at reported cost at that time, $30,000.
 The house had been previously built in 1917 by General Motors Corporation executive Edmund A. Vier for $100,000.
 The house was styled after an 18th-century French chateau.

 The interior of the home was hand-carved woodwork, gold-painted ceilings, ornate brocade drapes and wall-to-wall carpeting with pile as deep as an English lawn.
 The home was also furnished with various exquisite furnishings, many of which were gifts from congregants and other well-wishers.
 Some of these gifts, such as a $7,000 grand piano, $8,000 worth of silver plate, a stained glass window installed at a cost of $1,200 and other rooms of expensive furniture, were so opulent that reports stated that 'they awed visitors'.
 A massive double door guarded the front entrance to the mansion, and Dominion security inspected visitors carefully through a glass panel before unlocking it.
 It was also reported in the press that of all of Jones' possessions, he cherished his expansive wardrobe of almost five hundred expensive matching suits and ties, exotic, colorful and bejeweled robes and ensembles, some foreign imported, others tailor-made specifically for him.

 Jones received visitors to the 'French castle' parsonage in a small paneled study, dominated by a life-size portrait of himself in a white robe.
 In a report in The Detroit News it was reported that the room was stiflingly hot because a gas fire burned in the fireplace twenty-four hours a day.
 When asked why this was so, the report stated Jones said that God had told him never to let the fire go out.
 The report also stated that children's toys were observed aligned along the fireplace of the study.
 Jones stated, when asked, that they were meant to symbolize "the lack of toys" in his own "impoverished boyhood".
+His childhood was also disconnected from traditional masculine hobbies or experiences growing up.
+He had stated that he had never held a baseball bat, nor played with marbles.